 Nazanin is a British-Iranian charity worker who has been arbitrarily detained in Iran since she was arrested on the 3 April 2016.
-She remains in prison on unspecified charges, separated from her now four-year-old daughter and her husband who live in the UK.
+She remains in prison on unspecified charges, separated from her daughter and her husband who live in the UK.
 Nazanin is innocent of the allegations made against her by the Iranian authorities.

 Nazanin Zaghari-Ratcliffe is a British-Iranian dual national who lives in London with her husband Richard and their baby daughter Gabriella.

 Following her arrest, Nazanin was taken to an unspecified detention centre in Tehran, before being transported one thousand kilometres away to an unspecified detention centre Kerman a week later.
 In June 2016 she was transferred to Evin prison in Tehran, where she is currently being held.
 She is currently allowed to see her daughter during weekly visits to the prison.

 Iranian authorities then held Nazanin in solitary confinement for 45 consecutive days, where she was not allowed to contact her husband and had only limited and tightly controlled communications with her family.
 She was not given access to legal counsel nor medical treatment, and the lights in her cell remained permanently switched on.
 As a result, Nazanin experienced great difficulty walking, weight loss, and her hair began to fall out.

 Following a secret and unfair trial in August 2016, Nazanin was sentenced to five years in prison on unspecified charges relating to national security.
 She was only given access to her lawyer the day before the court session, who was later given just five minutes to defend her.
 This was repeated in the appeals process, and in April 2017, Iran’s Supreme Court upheld the conviction marking the end of the legal process.

 Her treatment has had an extremely severe impact on Nazanin’s mental and physical health, which has caused at times, among other things, her inability to walk and use her arms and hands, severe weight and hair loss, blackouts, panic attacks, post-traumatic stress disorder, advanced depression and suicidal tendencies.
 In prison she was only given limited and infrequent access to medical care, and was often denied treatment entirely.